lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 ## Correcting animation issues

-The first issue that will address is the lightning problem.
+The first issue that will address is the light problem.
 You may have already noticed the case, its due to the fact that we are not transforming normals.
 Thus, the normals that are used in the fragment shader are the ones that correspond to the binding pose.
 We need to transform them in the same way as the positions.

 This issue is easy to solve, we just need to include the normals in the loop that iterates over the weights in the vertex shader.